julianquandt/wulabs_banktransfer_template/README.md

 ```
 Thanks to Gabor Mozol for providing code for this template.

-Remove the `,payoff,'=',payoff, '&',` if you only want to include the pid but not payoff amount in the data in SoSciSurvey (the `'?'` needs to stay included).
+- Remove the `,payoff,'=',payoff, '&',` if you only want to include the pid but not payoff amount in the data in SoSciSurvey (the `'?'` needs to stay included).
-You can of course also change the text that will be displayed on screen.
+- Change the text under `{{ block content }}` if you want the text to look different.
+- If you want to wait shorter or longer before referring participants to the Payout Survey, change the number `10000` in the third-last line to a smaller or larger value (it is the wait time in milliseconds so 10000 = 10 sec).

+SoSciSurvey will not detect that participants enter the survey with a defined `pid` (and `payoff` if you included it) variable in the URL and will automatically

 ### Referring from Psychopy